gsoules/AvantSearch/README.md

 ### Index View
 Index View displays information like the index in a book.
 It consolidates values into unique groups having the same value.
 The screen shot below is truncated midway through the B's.

+When the index field contains hierarchical data, Index View shows only the leaf (lowest level) values in the hierarchhy.
+For non-hierarchical data, Index View shows the entire value.
+The data is considered to be hierarchical if the index field element is also configured for use as a Tree View field.

 ![Index View Example](readme/index-view.jpg)